Red Cloak Endpoint Agent Installation๐

 Install the agent using apt command:

-Linux Agent Dependencies🔗
+Linux Agent Dependencies๐

 When installing the Red Cloak Endpoint Agent for Linux, there are dependencies that can be resolved automatically by using yum:

-Starting with the 1.2.10.0 release th default application directory is/opt/secureworks/redcloak
+Starting with the 1.2.10.0 release th default application directory is/opt/secureworks/redcloak.

-If you want to install in a place other than the default /opt/secureworks
+If you want to install in a place other than the default /opt/secureworks directory, do the following:

 - Install all dependencies via YUM